Sckllo7/Univ-AdvProg/README.md

-This is Junsu's Report on Univ_2-2
+This is Junsu's report in Univ